derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/01/2026 16:25:28 : 3 Database Admins walked into a NoSQL bar.
+13/01/2026 16:30:06 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-An SQL query goes into a bar, walks up to two tables and asks, 'Can I join you?'
+QA Engineer walks into a bar.
+Orders a beer.
+Orders 0 beers.
+Orders 999999999 beers.
+Orders a lizard.
+Orders -1 beers.
+Orders a sfdeljknesv.
 <!-- replace-with-joke ends -->